 daughter Mary was, it is believed, one of the four Marys of the Queen

-(Mary Queen of Scots preferred her four ladies-in-waiting to have the
+(Mary Queen of Scots liked to have all of her ladies in waiting of the

-name Mary, and whenever one of them married, died, or withdrew, they were replaced by others of the same name).
+name Mary, and they were replaced by others of the same name whenever

 After James Glen II, his sons William and Alexander succeeded in